IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Availability                Unit availability for area adequacy reserve margin (also called de-rating factor or capacity credit (CC) or Firm Capacity Equivalent (FCE) or the Effective Load-Carrying Capability (ELCC))  p.u.
 Inertia                     Unit inertia constant                                                                                                                                                                         s
 EFOR                        Equivalent Forced Outage Rate (probability that a generating unit will be unavailable due to forced outages during a given period)                                                            p.u.
-RampUp                      Maximum rate of increasing its output for generating units, or maximum rate of increasing its discharge rate or decreasing its charge rate for ESS units                                      MW/h
+RampUp                      Maximum rate of increasing its output for generating units, or maximum rate of increasing its discharge rate or decreasing its charge rate for ESS units.
+                            If left empty, no ramp up constraint is formulated for the generator.
+MW/h
-RampDown                    Maximum rate of decreasing its output for generating units, or maximum rate of increasing its charge rate or decreasing its discharge rate for ESS units                                      MW/h
+RampDown                    Maximum rate of decreasing its output for generating units, or maximum rate of increasing its charge rate or decreasing its discharge rate for ESS units.
+                            If left empty, no ramp down constraint is formulated for the generator.
+MW/h
+MW/h
 UpTime                      Minimum uptime                                                                                                                                                                                h
 DownTime                    Minimum downtime                                                                                                                                                                              h
 StableTime                  Minimum stable time (intended for nuclear units to be at their minimum load, if lower than the rated capacity, during this time).